 The bottom line

-Student loan deferment and forbearance both allow federal student loan borrowers to hit the pause button on payments.
+Student loan deferment and forbearance both allow student loan borrowers to hit the pause button on payments.
 Deferment sometimes offers more perks than forbearance, so check this option first.
 If there’s no deferment available for your financial situation, then apply for forbearance.

 But these are short-term solutions, and you might need to find other ways to make room in your budget for student loan payments.